 Either way, your brand should always be genuine and authentic.
-Avoid chasing slang and just using them for the sake of it.
+Avoid chasing slang and just using it for the sake of it.

 Your brand voice should be distinctive, and differentiating yourself is the key.
 After all, you want to avoid sounding like another business.
 Or worse, your direct competitor.

-That's why you need to make sure you do a quick research of the players in your industry and a competitive analysis of their style and tone of communication.
+That's why you need to make sure you do a quick research on the players in your industry and a competitive analysis of their style and tone of communication.

-To do this, you can tune into conversations about what people say about the brand and how they describe them.
-Use social media channels to monitor mentions of your company and relevant competitors.
+To do this, you can tune into conversations about what people say about the brand and how they describe it.
+Use social media channels to brand monitor mentions of your company and relevant competitors.

-Identify the competitors targeting the same audience group as you, and make sure you create a voice and messaging that stands apart from them.
+Identify the competitors targeting the same audience group as you, and make sure you create a voice and messaging that stand apart from them.